 - 1. Staff who understand what to do when children do not attend regularly. - 2.
 Appropriate policies, procedures and responses for pupils who go missing from education (especially on repeat occasions). - 3.
 Staff who know the signs and triggers for travelling to conflict zones, FGM and forced marriage. - 4.
-Procedures to inform the local authority when we plan to take pupils off-roll when they: - a. leave school to be home educated - b. move away from the school's location - c. remain medically unfit beyond compulsory school age - d. are in custody for four months or more (and will not return to school afterwards); or - e. are permanently excluded
+Procedures to inform the local authority when we plan to take pupils off-roll when they: - a. leave school to be home educated - b. move away from the school's location - c. remain medically unfit beyond compulsory school age - d. are in custody for four months or more (and will not return to school afterwards); or - e. are permanently excluded information to the local authority when adding or removing a child from the school role at standard and non-standard transition points in line with Children Missing Education statutory guidance and the Government's missing children strategy.
+Education Welfare Services can provide advice.
+Local contact details can be found in Appendix 11.

 We will ensure that pupils who are expected to attend the school but fail to take up the place will be referred to the local authority.
 When a pupil leaves the school, we will record the name of the pupil's new school and their 1st day of attendance at the new school.
+The school provides